Have you ever wondered what it’s like to work for a content mill?

 As freelancers, we all have times when our calendar is looking emptier than an executioner’s tip jar.

 And during these times, when you’ve got bills to pay and kids to feed, content mills can look like an easy way to make a bit of extra pocket money.

 I can only speak from my experience, but if I had to describe what it was like working for one, ‘easy’ is not the first word that springs to mind.

 Life at the Content Mill

 My whole life at that time was defined by numbers and the relentless ticking of an unseen clock.

-It was as if my existence was being spliced into sections that were measured by word counts, project numbers and the pitiful amount of money I earned.
+It was as if my life was being spliced into sections that were measured by word counts, project numbers and the pitiful amount of money I earned.